AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_management_android.md

 - You have initialized the Agora Chat SDK.
 For details, see [Get Started with Android](./agora_chat_get_started_android?platform=Android).
 - You understand the call frequency limit of the Agora Chat APIs supported by different pricing plans as described in [Limitations](./agora_chat_limitation?platform=Android).
 - You understand the number of threads and thread members supported by different pricing plans as described in [Pricing Plan Details](./agora_chat_plan?platform=Android).
-- Contact support@agora.io to activate the threading feature.
+- You have contacted support@agora.io to activate the threading feature.

 ## Implementation